MercuryTechnologies/hs-temporal-cookbook/README.md

 server; see [the usage section](#usage) below for details.

 - [hello](./hello) - basic examples
-  - [activity_with_boilerplate](./ActivityWithBoilerplate.hs) - example activity with all the boilerplate and execute it in a workflow
+  - [activity](./Activity.hs) - define an activity and execute it from a workflow
+  - [activity_with_boilerplate](./ActivityWithBoilerplate.hs) - same as above, without using Template Haskell convenience utilities
-  - [child_workflow](./hello/ChildWorkflow.hs) - execute a workflow that spawns a child
+  - [child_workflow](ChildWorkflow.hs) - execute a workflow that spawns a child workflow
   - [cron](./hello/Cron.hs) - execute a workflow once per minute

 ## Usage